What you need to know about Temporary Protected Status under the Trump administration

 2. Who benefits from TPS?

-Today, TPS protects around 330,000 people in the U.S. from 16 countries.
+Today, TPS protects around 800,000 people in the U.S. from 16 countries.
 Without this protection, they would otherwise be at risk for deportation to areas facing extreme violence, starvation, the aftermath of natural disasters, and other potentially life-threatening conditions.
+And the countries they come from would face the burden of reintegrating people under these challenging circumstances.

 3. Where does TPS stand now?

-TPS community members, advocacy organizations, social justice groups, and other allies are fiercely advocating for a path to citizenship for all TPS holders.
+For years, TPS community members, advocacy organizations, social justice groups, and other allies have fiercely advocated for a path to citizenship for all TPS holders.
 They are also calling to preserve the option of designating additional countries for TPS when conditions require protection from deportation.
-Despite calls by Members of Congress and others to end TPS, the program remains in place and TPS holders are still protected.
+Despite efforts by the Trump administration and some members of Congress to end TPS, the program remains in place and current TPS holders are still protected.

 5. How do U.S. policies create the need for TPS?